 Pink, pink, pink... and easy care!
 And did I mention pink?
 The Pink Syngonium is just a beauty.
 I love those heart-shaped leaves (that shape is what gives the Syngonium their 'arrowhead' name).
 They grow so fast, and are super easy to propagate.
 Pretty as a princess but definitely not a drama queen.
 Those delicate pink leaves are fooling you - they are actually super low maintenance once you get the hang of what they love.
-Find out more below...
+Find out more about how to keep them happy and healthy, below...

 Think of Syngonium as a rainforest weed and it'll give you good clues to their preferred conditions.
 Their natural habitat covers a wide region.
 Native to Mexico and tropical Central to South America such as Brazil, Venezuela, Peru, Costa Rica and Guatemala, and parts of the Caribbean such as Trinidad and Tobago.